cottjr/LineFollowerSimLib/README.md

 <p>
 LFS utilizes the Processing environment which is availble for download at www.processing.org.
 LFS is built into a procesing library which includes core code and example Processing sketches included here.

+This software was developed in context of the Dallas Personal Robotics Group (DPRG).
+Learn more about DPRG at https://www.dprg.org/.
+Check out DPRG's extensive You Tube library https://www.youtube.com/user/DPRGclips.

+Check out various DPRG line following courses at https://github.com/dprg/Contests/tree/master/Line%20Following.
+Shown below is an image of the DPRG Challenge Course.
+Join in an create your controller to solve this course!
 ![](https://github.com/ron-grant/LineFollowerSimLib/blob/master/ChallengeSmallImage.jpg)